amygdalama/blog-source/content/tutorials/phonebook.md

 On the other hand, if you have a good idea for how to do the things outlined in a section, try doing it without reading through the section first, and just use the tutorial for reference if you get stuck.

+At the end of some sections I have links to additional resources if you'd like to implement a more advanced command line tool.

 # 1. Specifications

 We'll write a Python program that will support creating, retrieving, updating, and deleting phonebook entries consisting of a name and a phone number.